arathipremkumar/Microsoft-Teams-Clone/README.md

-# Video-call-app
+# Microsoft-Teams-Demo
-This is a simple one-to-one video call app  built in python using Agora SDK.
+Microsoft-Teams-Demo is a simple one-to-one video call app  built in python using Agora SDK.
 Two people can connect in a channel using the App-id from agora.io.
 Live chat is incorporated using PubNub.
 An additional screen recording feature is also availabe.

 Python is very convenient to work with.
 It is High level, Interpreted, Object-oriented, Interactive, Modular, Dynamic, Portable and Extensible in C++ & C.